Virgin Media 200Mb broadband review

 |Up to 200Mb||168.0Mb - 179.9Mb||148.0Mb - 164.4Mb|

-Meanwhile these are the most recent figures from SamKnows, the company who help Ofcom gather their speed test data, for the up to 200Mb service:
+Meanwhile these are the most recent figures from SamKnows, the company who help Ofcom gather their speed test data, for both the standard up to 200Mb service, and the Gamer version:

 SOURCE: SamKnows and Virgin Media.
 Available here.

 Virgin Media are among the few providers to consistently deliver speeds near the elusive "up to" (ideal world) speed.

 The actual speeds a household receives are affected by numerous factors including household wiring and interference.

 Other fibre customers will find that the speed of their connection depends on how far from the exchange or on-street cabinet they are; because they're not reliant on the telephone exchange system, Virgin users don't have to worry about distance slowing their connections.